Maricode-40/Maricode-40/README.md

 - 📫 How to reach me:  Discord, linkedIn, Email

+- - ⚡ Fun fact: Everything I had known had changed in a very short period of time.
+Life is change.

 <!--
 **Maricode-40/Maricode-40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.